Yellowstone River: Watershed

 The Yellowstone River watershed is a river basin spanning 37,167 sqmi across Montana, with minor extensions into Wyoming and North Dakota, toward headwaters and terminus, respectively.
 The Yellowstone Basin watershed contains a system of rivers, including the Yellowstone River, and four tributary basins: the Clarks Fork Yellowstone, Wind River and Bighorn River, Tongue River, and Powder River.
 These rivers form tributaries to the Missouri River.
+The actual headwaters of the Yellowstone River occur in high alpine terrain in the east-southeast reaches of Wyoming's Teton Wilderness Area near its boundary with the Washakie Wilderness Area.

 The mainstem of the Yellowstone River is more than 700 mi long.
 At the headwaters, elevations exceed 12,800 ft above sea level, descending to 1,850 ft at the confluence with the Missouri River in far western North Dakota.
 The watershed spans 34,167 sqmi.
 The area contains many lakes, including Yellowstone Lake.

 Dams

 There are no storage dams located on the mainstem of the Yellowstone River.
 There are, however, six low-head diversion dams on the river that supply water to irrigation canals for use by farmer and ranchers.